Brunch & Batter

 Sugar and eggs mixed together in a clear bowl with a whisk.

-In a another bowl, whisk the eggs and sugar for about 30 seconds until the mixture is a pale yellow.
-Add the vanilla.
+Step 2.
+In another bowl, whisk the eggs and the lemon sugar for about 30 seconds until the mixture is a pale yellow.
+Add lemon extract or paste.

 Flour and egg mixture in a clear bowl.